Northumbria University: Newcastle Business School

-In September 2007, Northumbria University opened its new Newcastle Business School building on the site of the former Warner Brothers cinema as part of a £136m city campus east development.
-Newcastle Business School is the only university in the UK to hold double AACSB accreditation for business and accounting which makes them form part of an elite group of 190 institutions worldwide to hold this.
-As of 2020, The university also holds accreditation for EPAS in 21 different undergraduate programmes, more than any other university in the UK.
+In September 2007, Northumbria opened its new Newcastle Business School building on the site of the former Warner Bros. cinema as part of the city campus east development.
+As of 2020, The university also holds accreditation for EPAS in 21 different undergraduate programmes.
 Newcastle Business School has also developed relations with a wide range of other professional bodies.
 As a result, the university can offer a wide range of professional exemptions in its programmes such as the Accountancy degree which holds exemptions from many of the top accountancy boards including ICAEW, ACCA, and CIMA.

 In 2015, Newcastle Business School was the winner of ‘UK Business School of the Year’ at the Times Higher Education Awards.

 Northumbria Law School

 Northumbria Law School is located within City Campus East where it shares its building with Newcastle Business School.

-Northumbria Law School is located within City Campus East where it shares its building with Newcastle Business School.

 Northumbria Law School is one of the nine authorised education and training organisations that provide the vocational component of training for the Bar.

 Northumbria also offers 'clinical' courses in law accredited by the Law Society and Bar Council.
 These allow graduates direct entry to the profession.
 The institution's Student Law Office is a clinical legal education enterprise, where law students participate in a legal advice and representation scheme on behalf of real clients, under the supervision of practising lawyers.
-The student law office has managed over 8,300 enquiries, represented over 3,000 clients and secured over £1.6m in compensation since 2005.

 Medicine

 Although the university roots are linked with medicine through the Sutherland Building being formerly the Medical School of Durham University, it has not offered medicine as a programme until recently.
-Northumbria has a joint medical programme through a partnership with St George's University of Grenada.
+Northumbria has a joint medical programme through a partnership with St George's University, Grenada.
 As part of the programme the teaching hours are split between time spent within the Grenada and the United Kingdom.